 From the 6,450 students who took part in the study, 4.8 per cent were experiencing severe stress; 17.1 per cent showed signs of severe anxiety while 5.2 per cent were severely depressed.
 In another study, focusing on Primary school children, they found 17.2 percent have symptoms of depression.
 “That’s terrible to think about but unfortunately true.

-They can address any school-based triggers that may be impacting on children’s mental health and wellbeing.
+They can address any school-based triggers that may be impacting on children’s mental health and well-being.
 It is important to share information obtained through school observation and to find out whether the child’s mood is similar at home.
-When mood and behaviour changes are evident in more than one setting it usually indicates that the problems are more severe.
+When mood and behavior changes are evident in more than one setting it usually indicates that the problems are more severe.

 - your kids are interested to contribute a post – we will be happy to publish it.

 - you have a question about that you will like our kids to answer